anotherrachel/HelpCenter/technical_writing/help_center_example/Use_a_theme.md

 - Install Jekyll and Bundler:

 For now, you should already have Jekyll installed on your machine.
-If not, please turn to (链接到前面的帮助文档)
+If not, please turn to [installation](https://github.com/anotherrachel/HelpCenter/tree/master/technical_writing/installation)

+or click the url below for more instructions:

 [Install Jekyll on Mac](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_install_jekyll_on_mac.html)